-ASO101-ASO102 Freshman Aural Skills
+ASO101-ASO102 Freshman Aural Skills for Voice Majors 1-2

 This course will cover the same material as ASOIII/ASOII2 (see above) with approaches designed for voice students.

 ASO211-ASO212 Sophomore Aural Skills 1-2

 This course is a continuation of studies in ear training, sight-singing, rhythm, and dictation from the freshman year.
 It focuses on advanced tonal chromaticism and modulation through 20th Century techniques including atonal melody, alternative scales, and complex rhythmic and harmonic structures.